 - Consuming the powder containing green cardamom, fennel seeds and unrefined sugar in equal parts in a glass of cold milk may offer an instant relief upon experiencing heartburn or acidity.

 - Similarly, one may also get rid of acidity upon consuming fine powder containing cumin seeds, coriander seeds and sugar twice daily with water.

 5.Topical Creams and Pastes to Ease Stomach

 In cases, where one cannot drink or do not feel like consuming anything the following approach can benefit in relieving symptoms of gastric trouble instantly.

 a.
 Asafetida Massage

-Massaging the abdomen gently with the asafetida water prepared by mixing asafetida, commonly known as Hing, with few drops of warm water does wonders by relieving pain in stomach due to gas.
+Massaging the abdomen gently with the asafetida water prepared by mixing asafetida, commonly known as Hing, with a few drops of warm water does wonder by relieving pain in the stomach due to gas.

 b.
 Stomach Pain-relieving Paste